-Attorneys across the country trust Morgan & Morgan with thousands of co-counsel/referral relationships annually because we handle cases in more than 40 practice areas and have the talent, tenacity, and resources to fight for the best verdict or settlement possible.
-For clients, this means fighting for the best possible results; for our co-counsel partners, it means a share in the fees we collect, as may be permitted by state ethics rules.
+Attorneys across the country trust Morgan & Morgan with thousands of co-counsel/referral relationships annually because we handle cases in more than 40 practice areas and have the talent, tenacity, and resources to get their clients the best verdict or settlement possible.
+For clients, this means the best possible results; for our co-counsel partners, it means a share in the fees we collect, as may be permitted by state ethics rules.